9×23mm Winchester: Reloading

 The Tokarev is an inherently strong design and can handle sustained use of all but the highest pressure loadings.
 Older .38 Super pistols, are a less optimal basis for a 9×23mm Winchester pistol.
 Pistols made for various earlier 9×23mm cartridges, such as the 9×23mm Steyr, the Bergman–Bayard or 9×23mm Largo should never be used with the 9×23mm Winchester cartridge.
 Equally, the cases for those obsolete cartridges should never be used to make 9×23mm Winchester cartridges though it is unlikely that anyone would wish to do so as their collector value is higher than the cost of new 9×23mm Winchester cases, when they can be obtained, made by Winchester or Starline (Starline's version of the 9×23mm Winchester is called the 9×23mm Comp).
-It is worth noting that the internal capacity of Winchester and Starline manufactured cases are not quite the same and so maximum loads developed in one should not be applied to the other without working up again.
+It is worth noting that the internal capacity of Winchester and Starline manufactured cases are not quite the same, so maximum loads developed in one should not be applied to the other without working up again.
 Also, the Starline 9×23mm Comp has thinner walls than the original Winchester cases and will not withstand as much pressure in an unsupported chamber.

-Apart from that, the 9×23mm Winchester is a very long lasting cartridge case for reloading.
-The slight taper to the sides means that friction loads are greatly reduced after the first few millimeters of extraction after firing.
+Apart from that, the 9×23mm Winchester is a long-lasting cartridge case for reloading.
+The slight taper to the sides means that friction loads are greatly reduced after the first few millimetres of extraction after firing.
 The fact that it is not a bottlenecked case means that the brass is worked less as it is swaged back to size in the reloading process than cases like the .357 SIG where the shoulder is moved slightly with each fire and reload cycle.
 The less the brass is worked in this way the slower it hardens and the longer it will be before it tends to split.
 Small rifle-sized primers are generally used as they must withstand high pressure.